allthingsclowd/vault_envconsul/README.md

 - __STEP 2__

+## Manual Option - creation of a Personal Access Token
 If using 2-Factor authentication on github you'll need to setup a [Personal Access Token.](https://blog.github.com/2013-05-16-personal-api-tokens/)

 This is what I've stored in REPOTOKEN below